LOJK10292U Agricultural Value Chains in Developing Countries

 MSc Programme in Sustainable Development in Agriculture (Agris Mundus)

-Development of the agricultural sector is recognized as an important factor in the economic growth of most developing countries.
+Development of the agricultural sector is recognized as an important factor in the economic growth of all developing countries.
 This recognition has led to a growing interest among governments and development agencies to support business development and integration of farmers in markets and value chains.
-As a consequence of the increasing globalization and internationalization of markets, agricultural value chains are becoming ever more global.
+As a consequence of the increasing globalization and internationalization of markets, agricultural value chains are becoming ever more global and complex.
 Local farmers and agribusinesses are offered new opportunities by this increasing globalization as well as urbanization.
 However, participating in local, national and global markets is not without challenges as farmers are often faced with many institutional and economic barriers.

 The role of the agricultural sector in developing economies